Online Learning FAQ's

 It is up to you to conquer the barriers and obstacles to your learning process.
-This does not even account for the myriad of technical issues that could interfere with your training plans.
-You need to go into online training with your eyes wide open.
-It may be more convenient and less-expensive, but you should expect that it will be more difficult!
+This does not even account for the variety of technical issues that could interfere with your training plans.
+You need to go into online learning with your eyes wide open.
+It may be more convenient and less-expensive, but you should know that it can be more difficult!

 INCCRRA and the Gateways i-learning System are committed to providing access to all participants, including those with disabilities to the best of our ability.
 To the extent that it is possible we are constantly striving to improve accessibility for our users.
 If you have a disability for which you need accommodations, please contact the i-learning system by emailing firstname.lastname@example.org.